 faster when using your LinkedList, which are faster when using the Java

 ArrayList class, and which ones are about the same.
-Note, the

 For the operations tested via the experiment what do you think the Big O of each operation / method is based on the timing data?
 State your reasoning.